gl4di4tor-eng/Heyid/src/content/blog/staying-safe-when-meeting-people-online-en.md

-lang	en
-pageSlug	staying-safe-when-meeting-people-online
+---
+lang: "en"
+pageSlug: "staying-safe-when-meeting-people-online"
-title	How to Stay Safe When Meeting People Online description	A few practical rules worth keeping in mind when meeting new people online — no panic, just common sense. date	2026-09-04
+title: "How to Stay Safe When Meeting People Online"
+description: "A few practical rules worth keeping in mind when meeting new people online — no panic, just common sense."
+date: 2026-09-04
+---

 Meeting new people online can be a great experience — but just like in real life, it's worth keeping a few basic safety habits in mind.
 Here are some things worth remembering.

 ## Take your time with personal details